staceyjf/Postcheck-front/README.md

 1. Protected Route component: For improved security on routes, I have added a protected route container which wraps each wrap that required authentication.
 If authentication is not valid, the user is redirected to the home page.
 2. useAuth custom hook: Added a useAuth hook which uses the isAuthenticated state in the user Context to conditionally render secure elements.
+3. Tests: Updated to use the isAuthenticated state for conditionally rendering elements.

 ## Screenshots